First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Conclusions

 \item[(parameterised complexity)] What is the combined complexity of answering temporal OMQs, in which, for example, the temporal depth of positive temporal concepts and roles is regarded as the parameter?
 Or what is the data complexity of OMQ answering over data instances where the number of individual objects and/or the number of timestamps are treated as parameters.

-\item[(non-uniform approach)] How complex is it to decide, given an arbitrary $\DL_{\bool/\horn}\Xallop$ OMAQ or OMPIQ, whether it is $\FO(<)$-, $\FOE$- or $\FO(\RPR)$-rewritable?
+\item[(non-uniform approach)] How complex is it to decide, given an arbitrary $\DL_{\bool/\horn}\Xallop$ OMAQ or OMPIQ, whether it is $\FO(<)$-, $\FOE$-, or $\FO(\RPR)$-rewritable?
 For atemporal OMQs with DL-ontologies, this non-uniform approach to OBDA has been actively developed since the mid 2010s~\cite{DBLP:journals/tods/BienvenuCLW14,DBLP:conf/dlog/Bienvenu0LW16,DBLP:conf/ijcai/BarceloBLP18}.
-In the temporal case, first steps have recently been made for \LTL{} OMQs in~\cite{DBLP:conf/time/21}.
+In the temporal case, first steps have recently been made for \LTL{} OMQs by~\citeA{DBLP:conf/time/21}.

-\item[(two-sorted conjunctive queries)] Is it possible to generalise the results of this article from OMPIQs to two-sorted first-order conjunctive queries under the open world semantics?
+\item[(two-sorted conjunctive queries)] Is it possible to generalise the results of this article from OMPIQs to two-sorted first-order conjunctive queries under the open-world semantics?
 Which of these two languages or their fragments would be more suitable for industrial users?

 \item[(Krom RIs)] Are all $\DL_{\krom}^\Box$ OMAQs $\FO(<)$-rewritable?
 Are all $\DL_{\krom}\Xallop$ OMAQs $\FOE$-rewritable?
 What is the combined complexity of the consistency problem for $\DL\Xbox_{\bool/\krom}$ KBs?
-To answer these questions, one may need a type-based technique similar to the approach in the proof of~\cite[Theorem~16]{AIJ21} as Theorem~\ref{thm:basis} is not applicable to Krom role inclusions. \end{description}
+To answer these questions, one may need a type-based technique similar to the approach in the proof of Theorem~16 by~\citeA{AIJ21} as our Lemma~\ref{lemma:basis} is not applicable to Krom role inclusions. \end{description}

-We conclude by emphasising another aspect of the research project we are proposing in this paper.
+We conclude by emphasising another aspect of the research project we are proposing in this article.
 It has recently been observed~\cite{DBLP:journals/dint/XiaoDCC19} that OBDA should be regarded as a principled way to integrate and access data via virtual knowledge graphs (VKGs).
 In VKGs, instead of structuring the integration layer as a collection of relational tables, the rigid structure of tables is replaced by the flexibility of graphs that are kept virtual and embed domain knowledge.
 In this setting, we propose to integrate temporal data via virtual temporal knowledge graphs.